felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Authorization Code Grant

-The authorization code grant type is used to obtain both access tokens and refresh tokens and is optimized for confidential clients.
+The authorization code grant type is used to obtain access tokens.
 Since this is a redirection-based flow, the client must be capable of interacting with the resource owner's user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.